-• Published January 21, 2023
+• Published April 21, 2024

 • 8 Minute Read

-Make Time for Wellness to Reach Your Full Potential
+Make Time for Wellness to Reach Your Full Leadership Potential

-Make Time for Wellness to Reach Your Full Potential
+Make Time for Wellness to Reach Your Full Leadership Potential

 This onslaught of information — coming from all directions — has an impact on our health.
-We must deal with a lot of uncertainty and anxiety right now and for some of us, that anxiety comes in waves.
+We have been dealing with a lot of uncertainty and anxiety, and for some of us, that anxiety comes in waves.
+For others, it’s more like a steady drip into our sanity bucket — and we know it’s just a matter of time before that bucket overflows.

-For years, many positive psychology experts have issued the warning: “If you don’t make time for your wellness, you will never be successful.”
+For years, many positive psychology experts have issued the warning: “If you don’t make time for wellness, you will never be successful.”

 As leaders, we are called to be strategic.
 We’re responsible for setting direction, getting alignment, and inspiring commitment from our people.

 By whatever measure we choose — career trajectory, paycheck size, a happy family — we often gauge our own success.
+And while you may be successful by most accounts — including your own — you may still be falling short of reaching your full leadership potential, because “success” doesn’t necessarily correlate with achieving your true potential.

-But “success” doesn’t necessarily correlate with achieving your true potential.
-By not addressing that element, we run the risk of leaving a whole lot of potential on the table.
+By not addressing that, we run the risk of leaving a whole lot of potential on the table.

 Quote: Make Time for Wellness to Achieve Your Full Potential - Jessica Glazer, CCL Leadership Solutions Partner

-How to Make Time for Wellness
+How to Make Time for Wellness: 4 Proven Positive Psychology Techniques

 • Increase your sleep, both in terms of quality and quantity.